TheraForge/OTFToolBox/README.md

 OTFToolBox is a client-side frontend SDK comprising several components:

-* A cloud client framework for interconnection to TheraForge’s CloudBox serverless service (BaaS): [OTFCloudClientAPI](../../../OTFCloudClientAPI)
+* A cloud client framework for interconnection to TheraForge's CloudBox, a serverless Backend as a Service (BaaS): [OTFCloudClientAPI](../../../OTFCloudClientAPI)
 * Enterprise-grade digital health frameworks: [OTFCareKit](../../../OTFCareKit), [OTFResearchKit](../../../OTFResearchKit)
-* Enterprise-grade persistent storage and synchonization frameworks: [OTFCloudantStore](../../../OTFCloudantStore), [OTFCDTDatastore](../../../OTFCDTDatastore)
+* Enterprise-grade persistent storage and synchronization frameworks: [OTFCloudantStore](../../../OTFCloudantStore), [OTFCDTDatastore](../../../OTFCDTDatastore)
 * A templating framework for app customization and styling: [OTFTemplateBox](../../../OTFTemplateBox)